keenzarate/national_parks/README.md

 Once everything works locally, SSH into your EC2 instance and:

 1. Copy your repo
-2. Install Docker & Docker Compose
+2. Install Docker & Docker Compose (optional)

 Rerun the same steps in the cloud
 🖼️ [Screenshot placeholder: EC2 terminal with pipeline running]